ONSgeo/Area_Classification/docs/specifications/Pre-processing.md

 # Pre-processing

 ## 1.0 Introduction
 This specification covers the pre-processing component in the area classification pipeline, this is steps 4, 5 and 6 in the main_pipeline.py.
-This component calculates the Standardised Illness Ratio (SIR) for for EW, NI and Scot census data.
+This component calculates the Standardised Illness Ratio (SIR) for EW, NI and Scot census data.
 Based on the [selected codes lookup](https://github.com/ONSgeo/Area_Classification/blob/main/data/lookups/UK_selected_codes_lookup.csv), specified variables are selected, aggregated and exported.
 Once the 3 individual tables are merged into one, the counts are converted to percentages.
 There are then some standardisation and transformation steps to prepare the data for clustering.

 ## 2.0 Terminology
 | Term |	Definition |